 The trained mind – the mind that has learned how to work with thoughts effectively and attend to feelings – can respond using the 3-step approach that I’ve taught in several places, including in this blog post, my book, and in several of my courses.
 Here they are again:

-- Become Curious about the Thought as a Messenger and Metaphor: Once you break the habitual response and thought-loop by naming the thought and exposing it as a lie, you will be left with what the thought-protector is covering up.
+- Become Curious about the Thought as a Messenger and Metaphor: Once you break the habitual response and thought-loop by noticing and naming the thought, you will be left with what the thought-protector is covering up.
 This is where many people feel stuck.
 They report back to me something like, “I asked the cut-through question – what is this thought protecting me from feeling/addressing – but I come up blank.”
 I’m expanding on this below, but know that even if you come up blank, just asking the question will help you heal at the root as the question itself recognizes that the thought is a messenger and is not to be taken at face value.

 The most critical piece in terms of re-wiring the neural pathways in your brain is this: